Humans as Gods: The Invasion of Perseus (1968)

 After the first expedition to the Chi Persei cluster a newly formed invasion force of human kind and their allies sets of.
 Their goals are to find the still missing André, to establish a permanent contact to the Galaxians and to confine the Destroyers.
 Eli Gamasin, now admiral of the expedition force, is commanding a fleet of powerful ships.
 First attempts to penetrate the barriers of the star cluster fail but finally the Destroyers are able to trap three ships and to take the crews of these cruisers including Eli Gamasin and his family as prisoners of war.

 Orlan, a high ranking commander, takes the humans to a concentration camp and delivers Eli to the Highest Destroyer.
 There Eli takes his chances and in a broadcast debate he praises the values and way of life of human kind and their allies.
 Thus he is able to acquire many Destroyers as allies, Orlan and the controlling brain (Dreamer) of one of the star fortresses (Third Golden planet) are among them.
 They support the humans to get into contact with Galaxians and to form an alliance against the Highest Destroyer.
 In a last battle humans and Galaxians wipe out the Highest Destroyer's fleet.

 The Reverse Time Loop (1977)

 Many decades after the events presented in the first two books mankind is searching for a powerful, mysterious civilization: the Ramires.
 Rumours locate them at the center of the galactic core, doing there unspeakable things.
 An expedition group sent there years ago had been extinguished.
-Now a new fleet with Eli Gamasin as head of the science department is armed and manned.
+Now a new fleet with Eli Gamasin as head of the science department is armed and crewed.
 On their way they come under attack.
 They encounter a time ship of the arachnoid Aranes.
 Their last surviving crew member Oan becomes part of the expedition but soon is to be revealed a saboteur and spy of the Ramires.
 Entering the galactic core the remaining expedition faces the problems of a distorted space-time-continuum and is doomed.
 Eventually they are able to escape, carrying the knowledge of the far-beyond Ramires doing mysterious but necessary things in the galactic core.